 - Come to the Library to play at the many Literacy Stations there.

 - Play outside and go on a nature walk.
-Have your child describe what they see.
+Have your child describe what is seen.

 - Play with your food!
 Count cheerios or lace them onto uncooked spaghetti.
 Make colorful designs with chopped vegetables.